EricChiu147/blogger-importer-OSS/README.md

 ## License

 This project is licensed under the MIT License.
-Feel free to make this wordpress plugin better.
+Feel free for making any changes to make this wordpress plugin better.

 ## Goal: